mensunw/people-bets/prompt.md

 IMPORTANT: Do NOT write any code, and there is no need to maintain backward compatibility

-Please read phase 7 for /Users/mensun/Documents/projects/people-bets/plan.md
+Please read phase 11 for /Users/mensun/Documents/projects/people-bets/plan.md
 Now think hard and write elegant code that completes this and nothing else Do not add backwards compatibility

+although i see the bet on the account i created it on, i don't see that bet within the group on a different account:
+/Users/mensun/Desktop/Screenshot 2025-10-23 at 2.49.47 PM.png